Indianapolis Artsgarden

+Construction of Indianapolis Artsgarden.
+Camera facing west on Washington Street.

 The Indianapolis Artsgarden is a glassed dome spanning the intersection of Washington and Illinois streets in downtown Indianapolis, Indiana.
 It serves not only as a pedestrian connector between Circle Centre Mall and nearby office buildings and hotels but also as a venue for the display and performance of artistic and musical works (more than 300 performances take place in the Artsgarden each year).
 In addition, the Artsgarden houses the Cultural Concierge, which provides local arts and cultural information, maps, and visitor guides.
 The structure, including the walkways connecting it to the adjacent buildings, is owned and operated by the Indy Arts Council.

 The Artsgarden was designed by Ehrenkrantz Eckstut & Kuhn Architects who also designed the adjacent Circle Centre Mall.
 Blackburn Architects collaborated on the design and execution.
 The $12 million cost was funded by the Lilly Endowment.